tymyrddin/purple/source/docs/audits/iso27001/base-camp-check.md

 model of ownership does not match what the procedure assumes.
 The question to ask is not why the corrective action failed, but what belief the system keeps operating on that produces this outcome.

+A practical routing mechanism: before closing any corrective action, ask whether a finding of the same class has appeared before.
+If yes, note what assumption the previous corrective action left intact.
+When a finding returns after verification, open a model review rather than a new corrective action.
+The model review has one question: what does the organisation currently believe about the conditions under which this control operates, and is that belief still accurate?
+The answer either confirms the model and points to an execution failure, or surfaces a belief that no longer fits reality and needs to be corrected at the design level.

 Reactive (immature ISMS):
 - Same NCRs recurring every audit
 - Corrective actions taking 6+ months to complete